 As the 2014/15 National Hunt season draws to a close and a news season begins, we celebrate the ex-racehorse

 The obvious advantage of getting an ex-racehorse from a retrainer is that it has already started its post-racing career in the hands of someone who knows what they are doing.
 It will bump the price up — rightly — but, especially if you are not a professional rider or one with a lot of experience of retraining racehorses, it is usually worth it.
 Retrainers have evaluated the horse and schooled it with a future career in mind — you are increasing your chances of winning what is something of a lottery.
 Any physical issues will have become apparent and should have been treated appropriately.
-Contact RoR for a list of retrainers the racing community recommends.
+RoR has 10 accredited centres that it provides funding to for the rehabilitation, retraining and rehoming of vulnerable former racehorses as well as more advice on owning retrained racehorses on its website www.ror.org.uk.

-Many people choose to buy from the sales — principally at Ascot and Doncaster.
-Essex-based eventer Victoria Bax and her husband Jason have bought about a dozen ex-racehorses at the sales, and have developed a highly polished system for doing so.
+Essex-based eventer Victoria Bax and her husband Jason have bought a number of ex-racehorses at the sales, and have developed a highly polished system for doing so.

-“I bought my first one from a trainer’s yard in 2007.
-He [Crystal Ka] is now at two-star, but after that, we have gone straight to the sales every time,” says Victoria.
+“I bought my first one from a trainer’s yard in 2007, but after that we have gone straight to the sales every time,” says Victoria.
 “You have a wide variety of horses to choose from, rather than just going to see one.”

 The majority of horses they buy have raced on the Flat or, if National Hunt-bred, didn’t make it as far as the track.

 “If they have hurdled, they tend to have an atrocious jumping style and you will have to change that, whereas if they haven’t jumped, you can start from scratch,” she says.
 “And I wouldn’t be put off if it has raced as a two-year-old.
-Research says that if it raced at a very young age and came out of its career sound, it is likely to stay that way.
-Crystal Ka had raced 23 times between the beginning of his two-year-old season and the end of his four-year-old year.”
+Research says that if it raced at a very young age and came out of its career sound, it is likely to stay that way.”

 Jason does all the early work once they receive the sales catalogue.
 They are looking for horses aged between four and six of 16hh-16.3hh, and Jason has strong opinions on what sort of bloodlines he likes.